 - Team Member Communication – The PM coordinates discussions on team issues and needs, and facilitates communication across departments.
 There are many topics to address through the life of a project, such as compliance, risk, and interdependencies.

 - Stakeholder Communication – keeping stakeholders updated in various ways, such as status updates, high-level views and information, or more project detail when needed.
+Project managers communicate with both internal and external stakeholders.

 - Customer Communication – rather than the development team talking directly with the customer, the PM manages these communications.
 The project manager answers questions and translates requirements and technical details into terms that non-technical users can understand.
-The PM also manages customer expectations throughout the course of the project, and coordinates change management activities.
+The PM also manages customer expectations throughout the course of the project and coordinates change management activities.

 15. Change Management

-The project manager works with the organization to ensure that not only does the project work
+The project manager works with the organization to ensure that not only does the project work get done, but that the customers are ready to adopt.
+The project manager plans for changes needed for a smooth transition to the new solution.
+Some ways the project manager does this:

 This value carries through from the team level all the way to stakeholders and executives.
+Project managers use project management software, other project management tools, and project management skills to ensure successful project delivery.